ABOUT INTERNATIONAL RELATIONS SUMMER RESEARCH COLLEGE (SRC)

 Apply to SRC

-Applications are now being accepted for SRC 2017.
-SRC will take place over the summer from June 26th - September 1st, 2017.
-Applications are due Friday, February 3, 2017 at 3:00pm (student are encouraged to apply early).
+Applications for SRC 2018 will be made available during Winter quarter 2018.
+(Application date TBA.)
+SRC will take place over the summer of 2018 from the end of June to the beginning of September.
+(Exact Dates TBD.).
 See below for project descriptions, preference form application, and other information.

 Participants must be current undergraduates at Stanford.
 Co-term students and seniors are eligible only if the bachelor’s degree will not be conferred before the end of the research appointment.

 Students will be expected to work 40 hours per week during the program.
-The program will run from June 26th - September 1st, 2017.
+The program will run from the end of June to the beginning of September.
+(Exact dates for SRC 2018 TBD.)
 Students and faculty will present their collaborative research in in seminars that will take place twice per week throughout the program.
 You are expected to attend each seminar.

 Each student will receive a stipend of $7,000 for ten weeks of full-time research work.